Long tail: Cultural diversity

 Television is a good example of this: Chris Anderson defines long-tail TV in the context of "content that is not available through traditional distribution channels but could nevertheless find an audience."
 Thus, the advent of services such as television on demand, pay-per-view and even premium cable subscription services such as HBO and Showtime open up the opportunity for niche content to reach the right audiences, in an otherwise mass medium.
 These may not always attract the highest level of viewership, but their business distribution models make that of less importance.
 As the opportunity cost goes down, the choice of TV programs grows and greater cultural diversity rises.

 Distribution of independent content

 Often presented as a phenomenon of interest primarily to mass market retailers and web-based businesses, the long tail also has implications for the producers of content, especially those whose products could not – for economic reasons – find a place in pre-Internet information distribution channels controlled by book publishers, record companies, movie studios, and television networks.
-Looked at from the producers' side, the long tail has made possible a flowering of creativity across all fields of human endeavour.
 One example of this is YouTube, where thousands of diverse videos – whose content, production value or lack of popularity make them inappropriate for traditional television – are easily accessible to a wide range of viewers.